DylanDiracNintunze/ethics_fall2025/_pages/casestudy.md

 ## Introduction

 Smartphones have become instrumental in our daily lives, but the psychological costs of increasingly persuasive app features are getting out of hand.
 Research shows that design choices, not the device itself, drive excessive use.
-As Montag et al. note, “the likely culprit to understand over-usage is not the smartphone itself, but the excessive use of applications installed on smartphones” (2)
+As Montag et al. note, “the likely culprit to understand over-usage is not the smartphone itself, but the excessive use of applications installed on smartphones” (2).
+Mobile app development has integrated psychology over the years in order to drive user engagement and make it harder for someone to put down their mobile device.

 This case study explores how apps become addictive, the psychological and economic drivers behind the addictive design features, and the consequences on the mental health of the users.